 All account holders will need to agree to close a joint bank account.
 This is normally done in writing, but some banks may require you to come in-branch.
 You will need ensure all debts/overdrafts and direct debits are organised as you will not be able to close without them.

-If you’re having problems with your housemates/account holders – the most sensible thing to do is cancel the mandate.
+If you’re having problems with the other account holders, the most sensible thing to do is cancel the mandate on the account.

 You should think long and hard about whether a joint bank account is worth it for you.
 You must trust your housemates to pay their dues, keep the money safe and stay calm during any future disagreements.
 You will also need to ensure your housemates have a good credit rating that is unlikely to change (we’re not all sensible with our student loans!).